 Part A sets out terms and acronyms used in the Port Terminal Services Protocol.

-Part B – Long Term Elevator Access Protocols

-Part B sets out the methodology by which GrainCorp will provide Customers with access to Long Term Capacity at Port Terminals operated by GrainCorp.

-Part C – Terminal Operating Protocols
+Part B – Terminal Operating Protocols

-Part C applies to the handling of regulated grain (bulk wheat) and other non-regulated grains handled through Port Terminals owned by GrainCorp.
+applies to the handling of regulated grain (bulk wheat) and other non-regulated grains handled through the Newcastle Port Terminal.

 Part A – Terms and Acronyms

-Any terms not defined in these Port Terminal Services Protocols have the same meaning as those defined in the GrainCorp Bulk Wheat Port Terminal Services Agreement and / or the Bulk Grain Port Terminal Services Agreement (Non–Wheat) and / or the Long Term Port Terminal Services Agreement for the relevant season.
+Any terms not defined in these Port Terminal Services Protocols have the same meaning as those defined in the GrainCorp Bulk Wheat Port Terminal Services Agreement and / or the Bulk Grain Port Terminal Services Agreement (Non–Wheat) for the relevant season.

 Acknowledgement of Acceptance (AOA).
 GrainCorp will forward an AOA to a customer following receipt and approval of a CNA.
 By sending an AOA to a customer, GrainCorp is making an ‘offer’ to confirm the booking of Elevation Capacity at a particular terminal during a particular Elevation Period.
 By accepting an AOA, the customer is agreeing to pay the relevant Booking Fee and assuming responsibility for advising GrainCorp of the manner in which Elevation Capacity is to be supplied.